Jsparrow/jsparrow.github.io/docs/rules/remove-unused-fields.md

 ### Avoiding Side Effects

-In general, any method or constructor invocation may cause side effects that may be necessary for the correct behavior of the program.
+In general, any method or constructor invocation may cause side effects that may be necessary for the correct behavior of the program execution.
-Therefore, the initializers in field declarations or the right hand sides of the field reassignments that may cause side effects are preventing the field from being removed by this rule.
+Therefore, the initializers in field declarations or in the right-hand sides of field reassignments that may cause side effects are preventing the field from being removed by this rule.
-Some exceptions are made for popular Java builtin constructors and methods.
+Some exceptions are made for some popular Java builtin constructors and methods.
 For example:
 * constructors of collections, maps, sets, and other popular Java classes, e.g., `new ArrayList<>()`, `new HashMap<>()`, `new Object()`, etc...
 * methods for retrieving information about a collection without modifying it, e.g., `contains()`, `isEmpty()`, `size()`, `lastIndexOf()`, etc...
 * factory methods for collections, e.g., `List.of()`, `Set.of()`, etc...